Falien164/StainConverter/README.md

 - Science article for university project (IEEE)
 - Master thesis on Warsaw University of Technology

 The secondary goal of this project is to compare usage of a PyTorch and TensorFlow libraries.
 Therefore, a training pipeline was created which can handle each library separatly.
 It can call either TensorFlow or PyTorch library depending on the enviroment variables.
-In each library, Four GAN variants can be used to generate images: Pix2Pix, CycleGan, Pix2Pix with resnet and CycleGan with U-net
+In each library, Four GAN variants can be used to generate images: Pix2Pix, CycleGan, Pix2Pix with resnet and CycleGan with U-net.